-12 Ways To Honor Deceased Loved Ones At Your Wedding
+12 Ways to Honor Deceased Loved Ones at Your Wedding

 Your wedding day is a celebration with loved ones, so it’s only natural to want to include those relatives who have passed away.
-Your inclusion of a deceased relative can be as subtle as a symbolic white rose in the bouquet or as public as a moment of silence at the ceremony and we rounded up 12 more ways below.
+Your inclusion of a deceased relative can be as subtle as a symbolic white rose in your bouquet or as public as a moment of silence at the ceremony, and we rounded up 12 more ways below.
 A tip: Check in with any close relatives who may be sensitive to the death, and then decide how you want to honor their presence in your life without turning the wedding into a memorial service.

 Pin their photos to your bouquet.

 Set up a memory table at the reception with photos of family and friends who have passed away.

 From the album: A Coastal Garden Wedding in California

 Lay a flower from your bouquet on an empty seat at the ceremony.

 From the album: A Vintage Garden Wedding in Rochester, NY

 From the album: A Sweet Indoor Wedding in New Orleans, LA